MakerTakala/NTNU-System_Programing/project/report.md

 Great architecture can help you write great code: At the first time, my architecture is messy, I hardly to debug.
 So I rebuild all project with great architecture and help me easy to debug.

 Remember to commit the code: I have write a bad code result in my thought totally confusion.
 So I decide to rewrite that part.
 However, I forgot to commit my code record and I can't revert to code version to previous.
-I tell me git is a good tool to help you.
+It tells me git is a good tool to help you.

 Deilemma:

 -   How to slove forward reference:
-    -   In final, I give up to use one-pass assmebler, and deside to use multi-pass assmebler.
+    -   I use multi loop until all symbol are reslove, ensure all symbol can be set a location.
 -   How to fulfill Arithmetic in programing:
-    -   I use an package to fulfill it.
+    -   I use an package which can read arithmetic.
+I replace all symbol which knows location, and use package to calculate.
 -   How to control program block and set them to correct place.
-    -   store an index in instruction calss and use it to resorting.
+    -   In each instuction original location, I store an index in instruction calss and use it to resorting after program block change their position to ensure the instuctions location are correct.

 ## More than the Required

 Basic requirement
 Literals
 Symbol-defining Statements
 Program Blocks
 Control Sections

+To prove work, we can see example code `./example/code3.asm` and get result with `code_output-1.txt` `code_output-2.txt` `code_output-3.txt`

 ## Information